 When an assembly is uploaded it is stored in the

-PluginAssembly entity.
-Most of the properties are set using reflection of the imported entity.
+PluginAssembly table.
+Most of the properties are set using reflection of the imported table.
 The base64 encoded bytes of the assembly is stored in the

-Content attribute.
-While viewing the Properties of the assembly in the PRT, you can only edit the Description attribute value.
+Content column.
+While viewing the Properties of the assembly in the PRT, you can only edit the Description value.